Heckler & Koch MP5: Rechambered variants

 Rechambering kit to convert an MP5 to .22 Long Rifle, introduced in the early 1970s and discontinued at an indeterminate point.
-The kit consisted of a barrel insert, a bolt group, and two 20-round magazines, and was mostly sold to law enforcement agencies for training purposes by easing trainees inexperienced with the MP5 into learning handling techniques and firing practice without the high recoil and cost of 9×19mm rounds.
+The kit consisted of a barrel insert, a bolt group, two 20-round magazines and was mostly sold to law enforcement agencies for training purposes by easing trainees inexperienced with the MP5 into learning handling techniques and firing practice without the high recoil and cost of 9×19mm rounds.
 The conversion reduced the MP5's rate of fire to 650 rounds per minute.
 It was ultimately replaced by the MP5 .22 LR in 2021.